 What better place to celebrate Independence Day than in our nation’s capital?
 This is where the actual Declaration of Independence is housed (and will be read!), and celebrations take place among some of the country’s most iconic landmarks.
 But the excitement doesn’t stop there.
-From fireworks on the National Mall and concerts at the Capitol to special events at George Washington’s house to neighborhood parades and ballpark fun, there are loads of ways to revel on July 4th weekend in DC.
+From fireworks over the city and concerts at the Capitol to special events at George Washington’s house to neighborhood parades and ballpark fun, there are loads of ways to revel on July 4th (and 3rd!).
 Here are details on a bunch of them.
 Happy Independence Day!

 National Independence Day Parade